 Fasoracetam is commonly used 1 to 3 times a day in doses ranging from 100 mg-400 mg per serving.

 The kidneys mainly remove the drug, so individuals with any kidney problems, stay away from it.

 Side effects may include headaches, fatigue, and bradycardia (unusually lowered heart rate).

-Here I prepared a comparison between different racetams, so it’s easier for you to understand the benefits, dosages, and side effects of particular racetams.
+Here we prepared a comparison between different racetams, so it’s easier for you to understand the benefits, dosages, and side effects of particular racetams.

-Should you have any questions regarding this comparison, do let me know.
+Should you have any questions regarding this comparison, do let us know.

 Where To Buy Racetams?

 So, you’ve decided to try racetams and see how they work for you?

 You can buy many racetams online, but due to the lack of research and a vague legal status of racetams, we currently recommend avoiding them all together.